-1181A Literacy Lab A Credit: 1 Elective Credit
+01_1181_0 Literacy Lab A Credit: 1 Elective Credit

-Description: This course will improve reading speed and accuracy, as a well as a student's ability to sound out words.
-This course will focus on spelling, vocabulary, and comprehension of text at or above students' independent reading level in order to strengthen reading skills.
+Description: This course will improve reading fluency, as a well as a student's decoding skills using controlled text.
+This course will also focus on vocabulary and comprehension of grade level text in order to strengthen reading skills.

-1182B Literacy Lab B Credit: 1 Elective Credit
+01_1182_0 Literacy Lab B Credit: 1 Elective Credit